kompasmedia/networking/README.md

 IPv6 has more degrees of freedom than this Ansible role can realistically cater for.
 For that reason, the variables behave in a very simple manner and you are responsible for setting up sensible combinations.
-For example, setting **networking_ipv6_gateway** in combination with SLAAC is legal as far as Anible is concerned, but I really wouldn't do that because it'll probably conflict with what SLAAC provides or at the very least not be very useful.
+For example, setting **networking_ipv6_gateway** in combination with SLAAC is legal as far as Ansible is concerned, but you really shouldn't do that because it'll probably conflict with what SLAAC provides or at the very least not be very useful.